Learning at Home: Remote Education

 What are your expectations for my child’s engagement and the support that we as parents and carers should provide at home?

+Where possible, we would expect all pupils to complete their daily learning activities set by their class teachers.
+We expect parents and carers to contact the class teacher or the School Office if there are any queries relating to their child’s remote education.
 Parents and carers are expected, where possible, to either send photographic evidence of the learning to the school’s email address or to submit the learning electronically via Google Classroom.
 We ask that learning is sent to the class teacher at specific intervals during the day to allow for teachers to mark the learning and to then return the feedback to the parents.
 This means that pupils can access feedback from their teacher within a suitable timeframe, in relation to their daily learning.
+In the daily learning activities document, parents will see that we have provided a timetable, similar to that as the one used in school.
+The lesson timings/order are there as guidance, in order to best support parents and carers with remote learning at home. |

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

+The use of Google Classroom by individual pupils is monitored on a daily basis.
+Support will be offered to ensure that every approach is in place to allow for online access to Google Classroom.
 Teachers will also monitor the completion of online lessons.
 If a pupil isn’t completing the learning as expected by the teacher, after communicating with the child, the teacher will then make swift contact with the parents/carers to discuss the matter.
-Support will be put into place and then the online lessons will once again be monitored.
+Support will be put into place and then the online lessons will once again be monitored. |

 How will you assess my child’s work and progress?